kostadin-t/btp-terraform/units/unit_2_2/README.md

 Great!
 We just created our first subaccount on SAP BTP using Terraform.
 Time for a short coffee break ☕, what do you think 😎

 > [!NOTE]
-> The `terraform init` command must be usually executed only once when starting in a new directory.
+> 1. The `terraform init` command must be usually executed only once when starting in a new directory.
 As long as no additional Terraform provider is added to the configuration or modules are added we can skip this command.
+> 2. The stored plan is a binary format that we cannot directly inspect.
+The Terraform CLI provides the `terraform show` command to transfer the content into a human readable format.

 ## Summary 🪄